 Member Networks

-Dance/USA member Networks meet monthly, giving members of Dance/USA an opportunity to discuss current issues and trends in the field and how these issues and trends affect their business.
-Networks are not used as a marketplace, but instead as a gathering of industry professionals engaged in peer-to-peer networking, career development, and building a collaborative environment.
-Agendas are designed and facilitated by the Network Co-Chairs, in consultation with members.
+Dance/USA Member Networks meet monthly (8x annually), giving members of Dance/USA an opportunity to discuss current issues and trends in the field and how these issues and trends affect their business.
+These networks are not used as a marketplace, but instead as a gathering of industry professionals engaged in peer-to-peer networking, career development, and building a collaborative environment.
+Agendas are designed and facilitated by the Member Network Co-Chairs, in consultation with members.

 Agents, Managers, Producers & Promoters Network*

-Members of this network act as Agents, Managers, Producers and/or Promoters in the dance industry.
-This Network works together and with fellow Dance/USA Networks to keep abreast of issues, strategies, and trends related to touring dance throughout the U.S. and internationally and other topics as determined most useful by its members.
-Members of this network
+Members of this network act as Agents, Managers, Producers, and/or Promoters in the dance industry.
+This Network works with fellow Dance/USA Networks to keep abreast of issues, strategies, and trends related to touring dance throughout the U.S. and internationally, and other topics as determined most useful by its members.

 Archiving and Preservation Network

-Dance/USA’s Archiving and Preservation Network is a national network for dance archivists as well as artists, educators, students, or other members of the dance community with an interest in archiving and preservation.
+Dance/USA’s Archiving and Preservation Network is a national network for dance archivists as well as artists, educators, students, and other members of the dance community with an interest in archiving and preservation.
+This network is open to all members, regardless of role or membership type.

 Artistic Directors Network*

-Members of this network act as Artistic Directors or have a similar role at their respective organizations.
-Members meet regularly to discuss issues in the dance sector related to performer contracts as well as trends in the field related to performance and touring.
-Other topics are welcome as determined most useful by its members.
+Members of this network serve as Artistic Directors or hold similar roles at their respective organizations.
+Members meet regularly to discuss issues in the dance sector, including performer contracts, commissioning choreographers, and trends in performance and touring.

 CFOs & Staff Network*